Sponsored Post: The Genesee County Fair Daily Schedule: Senior Citizen Day

 - 10 PM – Exhibit Halls & Buildings Close

 Daily at the Fair: Balloon Display & Demonstrations, Pig Racing, Niagara Down Under, Pony Rides, Chain Saw Carver.
-Events & times subject to change.
 Follow us on Facebook to keep up to date with changes.

 Comments